entropyxyz/entropy-docs/docs/basics/glossary.md

 ## Validator

-A device running an _Entropy chain node_, and a _threshold server_.
+A device running both an _Entropy chain node_, and a _threshold signing server_.